jennywy/capstone/README.md

 <h1>Call Me, Baby - WDI Full Stack Capstone Project - Back End Repo </h1>

 ## Summary
 "Call me, baby" is an appointment reminder single page application that uses a Rails API that integrates with Twilio to send SMS a set interval before a user's schedule appointment.
-This capstone project is adapted from Twilio's appointment reminder project found here: ((https://www.twilio.com/docs/tutorials/appointment-reminders-ruby-rails)).
-I adapted it to send a custom message set by the client instead of the static message reminder as in their example.
+This capstone project is adapted from Twilio's appointment reminder project found [here](https://www.twilio.com/docs/tutorials/appointment-reminders-ruby-rails).
+I adapted it to send a custom message set by the client instead of the static message reminder as in their example that the client enters in forms on the front end.

 The user creates a message on the front end, and using the Rails Active Record Callback, after_create, the Twilio SMS request is constructed and sent to Twilio.